mstksg/inCode/copy/entries/typed-sm-lc-1.md

 !!!typed-sm-lc/ExprStage3.hs "data Rec" "ERecord ::" "recordExample ::"
 ```

-We also need a type-level list witness for _sum_ types, because we need to able
+We also need a type-level list witness for _sum_ types, because we need to be able
 to implement the correct continuations for pattern matches: How do we know
-_what_ thing to handle in each pattern march, unless the sum type has that
+_what_ thing to handle in each pattern match, unless the sum type has that
 information in its type?

-Luckily due to the magic of duality, we can use the same tools, for the the
+Luckily due to the magic of duality, we can use the same tools, for the
 most part!
 We can inject into a sum with an `Index`, let's say for a `Expr
-(TSum '["Found" ::: TInt, "Missing" ::: TString])`: sum type with `Found`
+(TSum ["Found" ::: TInt, "Missing" ::: TString])`: sum type with `Found`
 containing an integer and `Missing` containing a string:

 ```haskell